diyasen2021/Pine-Microbiome/README.md

-This repository contains microbiome data from Southern Kaingaroa.
+This repository contains microbiome data from pine needles.